F-3r/arduino-commander/README.md

 Commander
 =========

-A prototype for a ruby library for controlling and communicating with Arduino...
+Almost a prototype for a ruby library to controll and communicate with Arduino...
+(inspired on Arduino ruby gem, built using CommandMessenger arduino library)

 exmaples: